-- Responsive conversations or restorative conferences - Responsive circles (e.g. restorative problem-solving, peace circles, and reintegration circles) - Peer-based conferences, peer juries, justice panels school climate (Fronius et al., 2019).
+- Responsive conversations or restorative conferences - Responsive circles (e.g. restorative problem-solving, peace circles, and reintegration circles) - Peer-based conferences, peer juries, justice panels behaviors (Durlak et al., 2011; Mahoney, Durlak, & Weissberg, 2018).
+The research around restorative practice programs is still developing but qualitative reviews and early research suggests it may contribute to reductions in discipline rates and potential improvements to school climate (Fronius et al., 2019).
 RP and SEL can be implemented together to support aligned goals and enhance outcomes, such as improved school or classroom climate, improved attendance and engagement, reductions in exclusionary discipline practices such as suspensions, and reduced disproportionality in discipline.
 Given the alignment of RP to key objectives of SEL in secondary settings (see figure B), the prospect of positive outcomes in high schools is particularly notable.

+Training and support is necessary to use restorative practices.
 For more on restorative practices, read "Defining Restorative" by Ted Wachtel, International Institute for Restorative Practices.